-The fruits are dark blue with a tinge of brown, round in shape, with a diameter of 0.5 - 0.6 cm, and they grow in small bushes, leafy and rich in branches.
-Their slightly tart yet full-flavored taste is at its best when the blueberries are ripe, so that they remain slightly crisp when freshly picked.
+The dark blue fruits with a tinge of brown are round in shape, with a diameter of 0.5 – 0.6 cm., and grow in small bushes, bushy and rich in branches.
+Their slightly tart but full-flavoured taste is at its best when the blueberries are ripe, so that they remain slightly crisp when freshly picked.

-With a rather unassuming appearance, blueberries qualify as a superfood due to their nutritional composition.
-Blueberries are low in carbohydrates but super-rich in fiber – especially antioxidants – being among the “award winning” foods from this point of view.
-Antioxidants are crucial to health, as they protect our bodies from free radicals, those invisible enemies that contribute to aging and disease.
+With a rather unassuming appearance, blueberries qualify as a superfood thanks to their nutritional composition.
+Blueberries are low in carbohydrates but super-rich in fiber, but especially antioxidants, being among the "prize" foods from this point of view.
+Antioxidants are crucial to health because they protect our bodies from free radicals, those invisible enemies that contribute to aging and disease.

 Why do we love blueberries?